Save5Bucks/RedM-UI-BP/README.md

 - install or update cmd > npm install -g typescript@latest
 - setting up a new tsconfig.json in terminal > tsc --init
 - checking ts version terminal > tsc -v
-- to auto compile to .js on save > tsc -w
+- to auto compile to .js on save terminal> tsc -w

 # Using TS NOTES